 Meanwhile, for those a bit less tech savvy this is not a commercial or a recommendation but we like Olympus digital recorders.
 Make sure any recorder you purchase has the port and software to download the audio files onto your computer, where you set up an audio folder and store your recordings by project name.
 We’d recommend you purchase the $55+ models.

 For one source check Here

 Some of the even newer tools available are spy pens, which record both video and audio through a lens the size of a pin hole.
 We can’t vouch for any of these products but if you search “Spy Pen” on Ebay you’ll find models (with 8 GB of memory) for $20 (S&H included).
 They take about three weeks to arrive.
 We know of several parties who’ve used these without a hitch, but again ‘no promises’.
-Other more expensive models (and greater variety of micro cameras) can be purchased here or here.
-Windows Media Player doesn’t play all videos and audio tracks back 100%, so you may need to download this free player to play nearly any video file.
+Other more expensive models (and greater variety of micro cameras) can be purchased here or you can Amazon here.
 Again, review all laws in your state starting at the site linked above.

 One Final Case Study

 One client wore a hidden digital recorder during an interview of the newly hired Superintendent to obtain his views of the board’s push for a new unneeded elementary school building.
 During the interview the Superintendent admitted he only took the position temporarily, that he was going to commute from a neighboring city, was hired to pass the bond issue and then would terminate his employment after the bond was passed.

 Meanwhile, two weeks before Election Day the Superintendent put out an “Information Circular” to the community that our clients had employed a ‘hired gun’ (Dorr) who didn’t care about their community and would move on once he killed the bond and received his money.